Ngo Dinh Diem: Early career

 After graduating at the top of his class in 1921, Diệm followed in the footsteps of his eldest brother, Ngô Đình Khôi, joining the civil service in Thừa Thiên as a junior official.
 Starting from the lowest rank of mandarin, Diệm steadily rose over the next decade.
 He first served at the royal library in Huế, and within one year was the district chief in both Thừa Thiên and nearby Quảng Trị province, presiding over seventy villages.
 Diệm was promoted to be a provincial chief (Tuần phủ) in Ninh Thuận at the age of 28, overseeing 300 villages.

-During his career as a mandarin, Diệm was known for his workaholism and incorruptibility, and as a Catholic leader and nationalist.
+During his career as a mandarin, Diệm was known for his industriousness and incorruptibility, and as a Catholic leader and nationalist.
 Catholic nationalism in Vietnam during the 1920s and 1930s facilitated Diệm's ascent in his bureaucratic career.

-Diệm's rise was also facilitated through Ngô Đình Khôi's marriage to the daughter of Nguyễn Hữu Bài (1863–1935), the Catholic head of the Council of Ministers at the Huế court and also supported the indigenization of the Vietnamese Church and more administrative powers to the monarchy.
-Nguyễn Hữu Bài was highly regarded among the French administration and Diệm's religious and family ties impressed him and he became Diệm's patron.
-The French were impressed by his work ethic but were irritated by his frequent calls to grant more autonomy to Vietnam.
-Diệm replied that he contemplated resigning but encouragement from the populace convinced him to persist.
+Diệm's rise was also facilitated through his brother Ngô Đình Khôi's marriage to the daughter of Nguyễn Hữu Bài, who was the Catholic head of the Council of Ministers at the Huế court.
+Bài also supported the indigenization of the Vietnamese Church and giving more administrative powers to the monarchy.
+Bài was highly regarded among the French administration.
+Diệm's religious and family ties impressed Bài and he became Diệm's patron.
+The French were impressed by his work ethic but were irritated by Diệm's frequent calls to grant more autonomy to Vietnam.
+Diệm contemplated resigning but encouragement from the populace convinced him to persist.
 In 1925, he first encountered communists distributing propaganda while riding horseback through the region near Quảng Trị.
-Revolted by calls for violent socialist revolution contained in the propaganda leaflets, Diệm involved himself in anti-communist activities for the first time, printing his pamphlets.
+Revolted by calls for violent socialist revolution contained in the propaganda leaflets, Diệm involved himself in anti-communist activities for the first time, spreading his own anti-communist pamphlets.

 In 1929, he was promoted to the governorship of Bình Thuận Province and was known for his work ethic.
 In 1930 and 1931, he helped the French suppress the first peasant revolts organized by the communists.
-According to Fall, Diệm put the revolution down because he thought it could not sweep out the French administration, but might threaten the leadership of the mandarins.
+According to historian Bernard B. Fall Diệm put the revolts down as he believed they would not lead to the removal of the French but might threaten the leadership of the mandarins.
 In 1933, with the ascension of Bảo Đại to the throne, Diệm accepted Bảo Đại's invitation to be his interior minister following lobbying by Nguyễn Hữu Bài.
 Soon after his appointment, Diệm headed a commission to advise on potential administration reforms.
 After calling for the French administration to introduce a Vietnamese legislature and many other political reforms, he resigned after three months in office when his proposals were rejected.
-Diệm denounced Emperor Bảo Đại as "nothing but an instrument in the hands of the French administration," and renounced his decorations and titles from Bảo Đại.
+Diệm denounced Emperor Bảo Đại as "nothing but an instrument in the hands of the French administration", and renounced his decorations and titles from Bảo Đại.
 The French administration then threatened him with arrest and exile.